Wash your hands!

 I spend lots of my time shining light (sometimes lasers, sometimes X-Ray beams) to see which direction the molecules inside my materials are facing.
 I might try to make them all stand in a really straight line, or twist in a helix, or arrange in a fancy pattern.
 Sometimes my devices will end up in TV screens or mobile phones, sometimes in sensors to detect biological molecules, sometimes in brain implants to detect epilepsy, sometimes to make things like quantum computers.

 I dissolve some plastics and make some conducting inks, print them into cool patterns and look at the different molecules.

-The chemists give me some of their clever plastics and I take them to my lab where I dissolve them and make a liquid.
+The chemists give me some of their *brand new* materials, and I take them to my lab where I dissolve them and make a liquid.
 Then I fill an ink cartridge with the mixture and use a printer like your one at home to print my flexible circuits.
-I check the way the molecules are lining up using some bright lamps and lasers, and then test the devices- I see how good the solar panels are at turning light into electricity and how brightly the TV screens can shine.
+I check the way these molecules are arranged, optimise their arrangement and then test the devices- I see how good the solar panels are at turning light into electricity or how brightly the TV screens can shine.
 Sometimes we do tests to see what happens when we heat the molecules up, squeeze them or cool them down and check what happens if the devices are left outside all day.
 At the end of the day I go back to my chemist friend and say what I’ve learnt and what we need to change for the next set of molecules.